rhempel/growrepo/README.md

 ```

 No magic here - you'll notice of course that the `farm` name
-shows up again in the `Hostname` definition, and in the `WebsiteRoot`.
+shows up again in the `Hostname` definition, and without the
+project name in the `WebsiteRoot`.
+That's in case you have
+multiple projects that use the same repository mirror.

 Remember to chage `domain.com` to your local domain name.

 The last step is to set up your local DNS server to direct the